 Move forward, he did.
 He handcrafted a newer, better life for himself — and later, our family — that eventually included owning a nice house in a Long Island, NY, neighborhood where skin color was much less a concern.
 Still, Daddy will never forget the life he lived as a child.
 Or the price Dr. King paid so that he and we could know a world of equality.

 This is something that our children and our children’s children need to remember, too.

-But it’s no easy proposition for today’s generation.
+That's no easy proposition for today's generation.
 What our kids know is this: Dr. King had a dream, and then he was shot by a bad guy and now black people can do the same things as white people without anyone getting mad about it or in trouble for it.
 We have a holiday in his honor and fete his work with sales at the mall.
 For these kids and most of their parents, the days of hoses and snapping dogs and burning crosses might as well have happened 150 years ago, rather than just 50.

 “Dr. King is almost a fictional historical character to many young people,” says Tarana Burke, the former associate director of the National Voting Rights Museum in Selma, AL, and the director of Just BE, Inc., a nonprofit that benefits teen girls.
 “They don't get that they are (in many cases) one generation away from him and that they are directly affected by some of the gains he and others like him fought to achieve.”

 This is a disservice to children — and not just because they’re missing out on the significance of a crucial piece of American history.
 Relegating it to dusty history books makes them miss out on how far our country has come; how much further it has to go; and, most importantly, how the passion, righteousness, ideals, and actions of even one person can change our entire world for the better.